fedenicolo/PCSC_fourier/README.md

 matrix and saves it to the file.
 Therefore, it was tested by reading a file and saving it to a new file making sure the two files are the same at the end.

-**Processing**:
+**Processing**: Since the Fourier class is the base building block of the project, all of its functionnalities are tested.
+The 1D FFT test passes and the 2D FFT test passes.
+Tests on the FFT method are equality tests between the FFT obtained using our methods and one computed using trusted tools.
+All methods used for the padding of the signal pass the tests.
+The inverse FFT method is assessed by comparing the original signal with result of the inverse FFT method, all tests pass.
+Finally, the loading functions are also testes and pass the tests.

 **Visualization**: The histogram class has been tested by generating two images using python, then creating histograms on python using the same pipeline that we use in the histogram class but with tools from packages.
 Then we use Google Tests to assess if they are similar.
-We don't check if they are exactly the same because of numerical artifacts that would inevitably make the results a little bit different.
+The test also assesses if the sum of pixel probabilities equals to 1.

 ## Todos and Limitations